sbcshop/Power-Monitor-HAT/README.md

                                               OR

-You can also use GUI to enable i2c, click on Menu > Preferences > Raspberry Pi Configuration, Then enable I2C
+You can also use GUI to enable i2c, click on Menu > Preferences > Raspberry Pi Configuration > interfaces, Then enable I2C

 <img src="images/en_i2c.png" />